Skip to content

 [*] Target phone should now show voice assistant UI.

-What happened: The HFP profile includes AT commands for voice recognition.
-AT+BVRA=1 tells the phone to activate its voice assistant (Siri, Google Assistant, Bixby).
-The phone will open the voice assistant as if the user pressed the microphone button on the steering wheel.
+What happened: AT+BVRA=1 is the standard HFP AT command for voice-recognition activation.
+The phone opens its voice assistant (Siri, Google Assistant, Bixby) as if the user had pressed the microphone button on the steering wheel.
+Send AT+BVRA=0 to deactivate.

 Danger

 Triggering the voice assistant on someone's phone can execute commands, make calls, or send messages.
-Combined with TTS injection over HFP (not A2DP), an attacker could speak commands to the voice assistant through the car's own speakers.
+Combined with A2DP audio injection (Step 5), an attacker can pre-record voice commands and play them through the car's own speakers into the just-activated voice assistant.
 Use only in authorized testing.

 Attack Chain Summary